 Program Specific Courses: Provide course syllabi including course descriptions, measurable student learning outcomes.

-Instructional Areas: Provide evidence of learning in the cognitive, affective and psychomotor domains.
+Curriculum Requirements: Provide evidence of learning in the cognitive, affective and psychomotor domains.

-Instructional Areas: Provide evidence that all the instructional areas delineated in Standard VIII.A, specific for the level of program, are included in the curriculum.
+Curriculum Requirements: Provide evidence that all the curriculum requirements delineated in Standard VIII.B, specific for the level of program, are included in the curriculum.

 Evaluation: For one content area, provide examples of learning materials/activities and evaluation tools that align with identified program outcomes.
 Include learning objectives for cognitive, psychomotor and affective domains.